obbysang/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script Displays the last 10 lines of /etc/passwd
+This script displays the  first 10 lines of /etc/passwd